ldnagel/spatial-r-for-gis-users/text_tutorial/README.md

 * Mapview is great for quick checks of your data (you can pan and zoom like graphical GIS systems/google maps)
 * You can also use it to create customized interactive maps that you can then share/post online

-# Import, examine, and reproject vector data
+# Working with vector data

+## Import and examine vector layer

 Use the function `getwd()` to check the default filepath (should be the RStudio project folder)